-Biel Consulting, Inc. supplies a variety of business development, analysis and evaluation services to nonprofit health and social service organizations.
-We consult with hospitals, hospital foundations, community clinics, community-based service agencies, and nursing certification organizations.
+Biel Consulting, Inc. specializes in tax-exempt hospital community benefit work.
+We also supply a variety of business development, analysis and evaluation services to nonprofit health and social service organizations.
+We consult with hospitals, hospital foundations, community clinics, community-based service agencies, and certification organizations.

-Biel Consulting, Inc. specializes in: Community benefit assessment and planning for nonprofit hospitals, program evaluation/outcomes measurement, grant writing, community needs assessment, data collection and analyses, professional and academic writing, and project management.
+Biel Consulting, Inc. specializes in: Community benefit assessment, planning and reporting for nonprofit hospitals, Community Health Needs Assessments and Implementation Strategies, program evaluation/outcomes measurement, grant writing, data collection and analyses, professional and academic writing, and project management.

 Dr. Melissa Biel has over 25 years of experience in the nonprofit and health care fields.
-She works with a variety of nonprofit health care clients locally in Southern California, regionally and nationally.
+She works with a variety of nonprofit health care clients in California, regionally and nationally.
 Melissa has extensive experience supporting organizations' community-based planning efforts, and facilitating collaborative action at a local level.
-Her areas of expertise include: community benefit planning for nonprofit hospitals, nursing certification, strategic planning, program evaluation, community needs assessments, data collection and analysis, and grant writing.
+Her areas of expertise include: community benefit planning for nonprofit hospitals, Community Health Needs Assessments, Implementation Strategies, community benefit reporting, nursing certification, strategic planning, program evaluation, data collection and analysis, and grant writing.

 In conjunction with the Institute for Healthcare Advancement, Melissa is a co-founder with Maya Dunne, of Community Benefit Connect.
 Community Benefit Connect is a national website with curated information on community benefit and focused on increasing networking among community benefit professionals.